SmallSharpToolsOpenSource/mixpanel-parse/README.md

 dependency when deployed and to also return promises for all functions so that they could be used like other Parse functions.

+## Usage

+Simply copy `mixpanel.js` from this Git repository into your `cloud` folder for Parse.
+To reference it use the require statement shown in the example below.
+You will need to set a valid token to work with your Mixpanel profiles.

+## Caveat

+Typically with Node.js you can use NPM to install and use modules.
+A directory named `node_modules` is created for the dependencies.
+It does not work this way with Parse so you must reference dependencies differently as described above and shown below.

 ## Sample Code

 ````javascript